You're Standing in the Dairy Aisle. Here's What Actually Matters.

 Milk proteins matter more than most people realize.
 There are two main families: Casein and Whey.

 The key distinction: Protein sensitivity feels very different from lactose intolerance.
-Instead of immediate gas or bloating, people often describe brain fog, sinus congestion, skin reactions, or a general “heavy” feeling.
+Instead of immediate gas or bloating, people often describe brain fog, sinus congestion, skin reactions, or a general "heavy" feeling appearing hours later.

 This is where milk discussions usually derail.
 Two processes often get lumped together, but they are not the same: